4Al3xG4mesYY/OSINT_Aggregator-AI-summarizer/README.md

 ## Overview

-This project is a Python-based Open-Source Intelligence (OSINT) tool designed to automate the collection and processing of cybersecurity news.
-It aggregates articles from multiple sources, including custom Google Alerts and RSS feeds, scrapes the full content of each article, and utilizes the Gemini AI API to generate concise, two-sentence summaries.
-The results are stored in a local SQLite database to prevent duplicates and are compiled into a clean, organized daily intelligence briefing.

-A key feature is the "human-in-the-loop" integration with Slack, which allows the tool to de-conflict its automated collection with the work of a human analysis team, preventing duplicate efforts.
+Project Synapse is a sophisticated Open-Source Intelligence (OSINT) pipeline designed for cybersecurity professionals.
+It automates the collection, analysis, and reporting of threat intelligence by replacing manual workflows with an integrated system.
+The core of the platform is a robust Scrapy engine that uses a hybrid scraping approach: quickly discovering new articles from RSS feeds and then performing deep, full-text scraping on each to get rich data.
+The collected intelligence is processed by the Gemini AI API for summarization and is then stored in a centralized PostgreSQL database using SQLAlchemy for data integrity and multi-user access.
+The platform's final output is a clean intelligence briefing that is de-conflicted with the work of a human team through an elegant "human-in-the-loop" workflow with Slack.

 ## Features